krrishnax/isamyakt/README.md

 # 👋 Hi, I’m Samyakt

 I am rust developer, I started to learn rust in mid of 2022.
-Before I used to do trading in binance then I gotta know about quantitative trading, defi, flash loan and MEV.
+Before I used to do trading in binance then I gotta know about quantitative trading, defi, AMM, LP, CLOBs, flash loan and MEV.
 Then I started doing research, accidently I started learning how to code.

 <br>